 Alcatraz is a fascinating place and is worth visiting for its history, wildlife and for the stunning views.
 It was the site of the first lighthouse on the west coast, and has had a long history as a prison and a military settlement.
 Some of the United States’ most violent criminals were housed there, including Al Capone, and Robert Stroud (known as the Birdman of Alcatraz).
 This is one attraction definitely worth the long wait for tickets.

 When to go: Book your ticket online through one of the reputable ferry companies, such as Alcatraz Cruises at Pier 33.
-These cruises can sell out a week in advance, so you’ll need to book ahead particularly if you are visiting during the high season.
+These cruises can sell out a weeks (sometimes even months) in advance, so you’ll need to book ahead — particularly if you are visiting during the high season.
 Tickets are available for purchase up to 60 days out.
 The price includes the ferry ride to and from the island as well as the cellhouse audio tour, which is available in English, German, French, Italian, Japanese, Mandarin and Dutch.

 Local tip: The National Parks Service is serious when it says ‘no food': you can’t eat on the island and there’s no food for sale, so make sure you have a hearty meal before you go.
 The weather can be strange and unpredictable on the island, so dress as the locals do: in layers!